Authored by the expert who managed and guided the team behind the United Kingdom Property Pack

 How will new infrastructure projects affect property prices in Sheffield over 5 years?

-The top three major infrastructure and regeneration projects expected to impact Sheffield property prices over the next five years are the Heart of the City II development, the riverside and Castlegate regeneration schemes, and ongoing public realm improvements in the city centre.
+The three major infrastructure and regeneration projects most likely to affect Sheffield property prices over the next five years are the ongoing city-centre public realm and riverside redevelopment, the wider Kelham Island and Neepsend mixed-use regeneration, and improvements to amenities and public spaces in emerging inner-city areas.

 How will population growth and other factors impact property values in Sheffield in 5 years?